Skip to content

 The specific problem space

 In recent years, backend development has made significant strides in smartly relocating workloads to regions with lower grid intensity – a common carbon-aware practice.
-Projects like our own Grid Intensity Go library, Carbon Aware Scheduler, Carbon Aware KEDA Operator have led the way in this area.
+Projects like our own Grid Intensity Go library, Carbon Aware Scheduler, Carbon Aware KEDA Operator have made this more accessible and transparent to people building digital services.
 These tools make it possible for backend developers to schedule and shift workloads to regions where there’s more renewable energy on the grid or to times of the day when more clean energy is available.

 Meanwhile, frontend developers face unique challenges in implementing similar solutions to the websites and apps that they build.
 Unlike the backend, where you can move a job around to different regions or times, frontend developers can’t really move their users to a different location or ask them to use their websites at some other time of the day.
 At best, they can choose to host their sites on a verified green provider.
 Sometimes they may be able to implement low-impact web if design they can secure stakeholder buy-in.
 Sometimes.
 Maybe.